danieldkim/charlotte/README.md

 * **baseUrl** - used to resolve relative module names in the dependencies list

+* **urlsCallback** - a callback that will receive the urls of all the source files

 Modules are defined using the `charlotte.define()` method.

+If you ever need to grab a module programmatically, you can use the `charlotte.resolveModule(name)` method.

 #### Ready event handler modules